-Third, YOs may have to pay money to a victim for what the victim lost in the crime ("restitution") and other fees required under the Crime Victim Assistance Act.
+Third, YOs may have to pay money to a victim for what the victim lost in the crime ("restitution") or other fees.
 One example of a required fee is a DNA databank fee.
+102

-Fourth, as a YO, if you are convicted of a second felony in the future, you will not be considered a "predicate felon," which is a felon who has a prior felony conviction and thus receives much harsher sentences.
-However, if you are convicted of a felony in another state that does not grant YO status, or another state court had the option to grant you YO status but decided not to, your prior conviction may be used for future sentencing purposes.
-This is important if you have been convicted in other places.
+Fourth, as a YO, if you are convicted of another felony in the future, you will not be considered a "predicate felon."
+A "predicate felon" is someone with a prior felony conviction who thus receives much harsher sentences.
+103 However, if you are convicted of a felony in another state that does not grant YO status (or if another state court decided not to give you YO status), your prior conviction may be used against you in future sentencing.
+104 This is important if you have been convicted before in other places.
 A court can use those convictions to find out if you are a repeat felony offender.